ECS260-TEAM6/ECS260-project/README.md

 <!-- GETTING STARTED -->
 ### Data Restoration
-We download and restore MySQL dump files from GHTorrent into a MySQL database on a virtual machine running on Google Cloud Platform (GCP).
-Currently, we have restored a snapshot of GitHub metadata in August, 2015, and another one in June, 2019.
-Due to the limit of time, we have only finished processing the snapshot captured in August.
-2015.
+We download and restore MySQL dump files (http://ghtorrent-downloads.ewi.tudelft.nl/mysql/mysql-2021-03-06.tar.gz) from GHTorrent into a MySQL database on virtual machines running on Google Cloud Platform (GCP)

-We generate 'gh-active-projects-legacy.csv' file based on the snapshot of GitHub metadata captured in 2015 by running the following SQL:
+We selected the most popular repositories (more than or equals to 494 stars) by running the following SQL in the restored database:
 ```SQL
 select u.login, p.name, p.language, count(*)
 from projects p, users u, watchers w